10 Spook-tacular Ways to Spend Halloween in New Orleans

 cocktail in a blood bag at vampire cafe in new orleansPin

-Our favorite part is the drinks that are served in a blood bag.
-Making it a fun and unique way to experience the vampire folklore in New Orleans.
+Our favorite part is the drinks served in a blood bag—a fun and unique way to dive into the vampire folklore of New Orleans.
+If you’re lucky, you might be chosen to receive a password for entry into their secret vampire bar.

 beetlejuice hanging out at a barPin